pythonarcade/arcade/doc/example_code/how_to_examples/joystick_controller.rst

 | DPDown        |                                                       |
 +---------------+-------------------------------------------------------+

-An event is dispatched when any of the values of the controllers are changed.
+An event is dispatched when any of the values of the buttons are changed.
 These events can be handle like this:

 .. code-block:: python